 Fearnow Insurance provides a unique ability to provide numerous services for our commercial clients, including auto repair shops.
-In addition to our business insurance solutions, we also provide group and individual health plans, life insurance, and payroll servicing.
+In addition to our Business Insurance solutions, we also provide group and individual Health insurance plans, Life insurance, and Payroll Servicing.
 Why pay several companies to do the job when you can save and use Fearnow for all of your business needs.

 Frequently Asked Questions by our Auto Repair Shop Clients

 - If my employee has his own car insurance coverage, why do I need Business Auto insurance?
-Just like Homeowners insurance does not cover business related accidents, Personal Auto insurance will not cover damages caused by an accident when the insurer is performing work-related tasks.
+Just like Homeowners’ insurance does not cover business related accidents, Personal Auto insurance will not cover damages caused by an accident when the insured is performing work-related tasks.
 Whether your employee is test driving a client’s vehicle or making a run for supplies, they are not covered unless you have Business Auto insurance.
-In addition, the employee could file a liability lawsuit if you do not provide coverage, and they are in an accident while performing a job task.
+In addition, the employee could file a liability lawsuit if you do not provide coverage and they are in an accident while performing a job task.